 In today’s day and age, online defamation is ever-prominent.
 Facebook, a web-based and interactive network that allows information to be shared through connecting people with similar political, economic, and geographic bounds, is a prime breeding ground for defamation cases.
-Social media defamation is a unanimous term that describes a false statement about a third party that is published on social media.
+Social media defamation is an unanimous term that describes a false statement about a third party that is published on social media.

-Common Instances of Defamation on Facebook
+Types of Defamation Seen on Facebook

-|Defamation of One’s Character||The publisher of a post that defames and skews another person’s reputation, spreading false and egregious claims is regarded as defamation of character|
+|Defamation of one’s character||The publisher of a post that defames and skews another person’s reputation, spreading false and egregious claims is regarded as defamation of character|

-|Harassment Towards Another||Intimidation through Facebook is typically regarded as harassment, and is criminal — this also includes impersonation|
+|Harassment towards another||Intimidation through Facebook is typically regarded as harassment, and is criminal — this also includes impersonation|

-|Invasion of Another’s Privacy||When defamatory or doctored photos of a person surface, or when false personal information is wrongfully posted online, violating an individual’s reasonable expectation of privacy, this is an invasion of privacy|
+|Invasion of another’s privacy||When defamatory or doctored photos of a person surface, or when false personal information is wrongfully posted online, violating an individual’s reasonable expectation of privacy, this is an invasion of privacy|

 Although each state has individual requirements concerning what defamation is, most defamation claims must essentially satisfy the following five elements: